-Prior research on CTQWs has illustrated that adding edges uniformly at random to a ring network with nearest-neighbor connections is associated with ensemble-averaged transition probabilities that are large for an initially excited node (\ie, a single node that is initially occupied) and close to 0 for the other nodes~\cite{mulken2007quantum}.
+Prior research on CTQWs has illustrated that adding edges uniformly at random to a ring network with nearest-neighbor connections is associated with ensemble-averaged transition probabilities that are large for an initially excited node (\ie, a single node that is initially occupied) and close to $0$ for the other nodes~\cite{mulken2007quantum}.
 Individual realizations of quantum walks on such networks do not exhibit localization.
-Averaging across different instantiations of the random process of adding edges is associated with transitions of an initial excitation of one node to any other node.
+Averaging across different instantiations of the random edge-addition process is associated with transitions of an initial excitation of one node to any other node.
 These transitions tend to cancel each other out, causing excitations to remain localized on average in their initial location.
 Researchers have observed localization of individual quantum walks in tree networks with Hamiltonians that incorporate disorder~\cite{keating2007localization,jackson2012quantum}.
-Relatedly, local connectivity patterns that are associated with $0$ eigenvalues have been identified with quantum-walk localization~\cite{bueno2020null}.
+Other researchers have associated certain local connectivity patterns that arise from $0$ eigenvalues with quantum-walk localization~\cite{bueno2020null}.
 It is also known that quadratic perturbations can induce localization of quantum walks~\cite{candeloro2020continuous}.

-There is also a body of work on discrete-time quantum walks on networks.
-These studies include many papers~\cite{tregenna2003controlling,inui2004localization,inui2005one,watabe2008limit,vstefavnak2008recurrence,vstefavnak2008recurrence,schreiber2011decoherence,werner2013localization,kollar2015strongly,lyu2015localization,danaci2021disorder,sharma2022transport,duda2023quantum} on localization involving both various lattices (and a fractal network) and ``coin operators'', which act on the spin component of an underlying product state.
+There is also a body of work on discrete-time quantum walks on networks~\cite{tregenna2003controlling,inui2004localization,inui2005one,watabe2008limit,vstefavnak2008recurrence,vstefavnak2008recurrence,schreiber2011decoherence,werner2013localization,kollar2015strongly,lyu2015localization,danaci2021disorder,sharma2022transport,duda2023quantum}.
+These studies include many papers on localization involving both various lattices (and a fractal network) and ``coin operators'', which act on the spin component of an underlying product state.

 To study the localization of CTQWs on networks, we first establish how localization emerges in highly clustered networks that we construct by recursively attaching triangles.
 We then build on this example to show that localization also occurs in Kleinberg navigable small-world networks \cite{kleinberg00} and Holme--Kim power-law cluster networks~\cite{holme2002growing}.
 These localization effects have potential implications for the use of quantum walks in quantum memory, where localized walks help reduce the size of the position space that is needed to store information~\cite{chandrashekar2015localized}.
 Our results also illustrate how structural characteristics of networks can suppress the speed-ups of quantum-walk propagation over classical-walk propagation on networks, a factor that is relevant when employing quantum walks in quantum communication channels~\cite{keating2007localization}.